adc587/ceuy3013-project-template/README.md

 *This file presents a description of the final project.*

 The aquifer class allows an aquifer obejct to be created.
 With all the different variables for an aquifer.
-The comment in the code explains what each variable means, and how it should be input in the test.
-The test section of the code has detailed instructions.
+The comments in the code explains what each variable means, and how it should be input in the test.
+The test section of the code also has detailed instructions.

-Code needs inputs:
+The following is the basic instructions as to give an idea of what this code can do.

-The following data has to be input in SI units (m^3/s and m) or US units (ft^3/s, and ft):
+The inputs required (input has to be in SI units (m^3/s and m) or US units (ft^3/s, and ft):

         type -> type of aquifer
         Q -> rate at which water is pumped out of well (m^3/s) / (ft^3/s)